Board of Trustees

 Maria is a Partner in McKinsey’s London Office, where she works on commercial strategies and organisational transformations with leading clients in the financial institution and Private Equity arena.
 She also leads research and work to better understand and serve the SMEs segment – something she is deeply cares about.
 Before joining McKinsey in 2006, Maria was a consumer goods analyst at a leading investment bank.
 She holds an MBA from London Business School and a MSc in Arts Management from Bocconi University.
 Outside work, Maria enjoys traveling to Italy, her home country, performing arts and above all spending time with her husband and their three young kids.

-Humphrey Battcock has worked in private equity for 30 years, latterly as head of Europe and member of the executive committee of Advent International, one of the world’s largest private equity groups.
-He has served on 25 company boards during that time and currently serves on the board of Cambridge Innovation Capital.
+Humphrey Battcock worked in private equity for 30 years, latterly as head of Europe and member of the executive committee of Advent International, one of the world’s largest private equity groups.
+He has served on 25 company boards during that time and currently serves on the board of Cambridge Innovation Capital and as a Panel Member at the Competition and Market Authority

-Humphrey has a physics degree from Cambridge University, an MBA from London Business School, is a qualified accountant and is currently pursuing an MSc at the London School of Economics.
-He is a trustee of the Woodland Trust and the Institute for Research in Schools, and is on the Cambridge University Campaign Board.
+Humphrey has a physics degree from Cambridge University, an MBA from London Business School, an MSc from the London School of Economics and is a qualified accountant He is a trustee of Teach First, the Centre for Homelessness Impact and the Institute for Research in Schools, and is on the Cambridge University Philanthropic Advisory Board.

 Nick co-founded and owns Flat Brew Limited, the maker of award-winning coffee spreads.
 Prior to founding Flat Brew, Nick launched a number of entrepreneurial ventures in the retail and restaurant sectors, having previously worked in sales at JP Morgan; retail strategy at Monitor Company; and, business development at Starbucks Coffee International earlier in his career.
 Nick has worked with leading theatre and cultural institutions in the UK on issues related to strategic positioning and audience development, with a particular focus on engaging minority audiences.
 He serves as a trustee at Kiln Theatre and is an occasional investor in West End theatrical productions.
 Nick is also actively engaged in the education sector where he serves as a trustee for Westside School and Alternative Provision Challenge Trust, both organisations dedicated to meeting the educational needs of excluded students.
 Nick is a graduate of Harvard College and Harvard Business School.